tamylaa/clodo-framework/docs/examples-gallery.md

 ---

-This comprehensive code examples gallery provides real-world, production-ready patterns that developers can immediately use in their LEGO Framework projects.
+This comprehensive code examples gallery provides real-world, production-ready patterns that developers can immediately use in their CLODO Framework projects.
 Each example is complete and demonstrates best practices for the framework's capabilities.

 ## 📚 Additional Resources